 The trailing hire’s PAR:

-Should include a job posting waiver (DOC) with all appropriate documentation.
+Should include a job posting waiver (PDF) with all appropriate documentation.

 Note: DOC files require Microsoft Viewer.